Eastern White Pine Wood

 How Big Are Eastern White Pine Trees?

-How Can I Tell if the Furniture I Have is Eastern White Pine Wood?
+How Can I Tell if the Furniture I have is Eastern White Pine Wood?

 Generally speaking, eastern white pine wood is one of the least expensive wood types, so it would be a bit odd for someone to try to pass another type of wood off as pine.
 Pine furniture is usually easy to spot due to the frequency of dark knots as shown below.